amitbhsingh/Project/notesfrompaper.md

 * First order correlation is amplitude-amplitude correlation and second order correlation is the intensity-intensity correlation.
 > Stylized fact: empirical findings that are consistent
 >
-### Methodology: Building trading system on stylized facts requires meeting two preconditions credibulity and robustness
+### Methodology: Building trading system on stylized facts requires meeting two preconditions credibility and robustness
+* It necessary to make judgements regarding the dimensionality reduction as in this paper the high corelation is 90% but different choice could be made